So you’ve decided you want a divorce. Now what?

 Mediation can not only save you lots of money, but also months if not years of your time and enormous stress.

-Here at Move On, our mediation services in Perth are usually just $875 per person (plus GST).
+Here at Move On, our family mediation services in Perth start from just $1125 per person (plus GST).
 That’s a whole lot cheaper than the going rate for most family lawyers in Perth.

 Get in touch with us today and find out how we can help you move on.